Follow these steps to build your first campaign from start to finish.

 Conversion Boost uses intelligent machine learning to categorize each impression into three quality tiers, based on likelihood of conversion.

 You can customize how much you'd like to bid for traffic from each Quality Tier by adjusting your tier sliders.
-As you adjust your sliders, a Dynamic CPV Bid will populate based on the Base CPV Bid you entered in the previous step.
-The Dynamic CPV Bid is how much you'll pay, at most, per impression from that tier for targets without customized bids.
+As you adjust your sliders, an estimated CPV (est. CPV) will populate based on the Default Base CPV you entered in the previous step.
+The est. CPV is how much you'll pay, at most, per impression from that tier for targets without customized bids.
 Learn more about Conversion Boost℠: Quality Tiers℠.

 Potential Daily Reach

-At this point, the Potential Daily Reach indicator on the right side of the page will update to show how much traffic your campaign is eligible for per day based on your geographic targets, Platform & Device targets, and Conversion Boost settings.
+At this point, the Potential Daily Reach indicator on the right side of the page will update to show how much traffic your campaign is eligible for per day based on your geographic targets, Platform & Device targets, Default Base CPV, and Conversion Boost settings.
 Learn more about Potential Daily Reach.

-NOTE: Other campaign settings, like custom scheduling and frequency caps, in addition to the targets you add, will restrict your reach.
+NOTE: Other campaign settings, like custom schedules and frequency caps, in addition to the targets you add, will restrict your reach.
 These criteria are not factored into your Potential Daily Reach.